 - Ladders & Lifts: A ladder or a lift can be used to repair siding, windows, gutters, and roofing that has been damaged by a storm.
 You may want to take pictures of the damage while you’re up there to provide proof to your insurance company in case you can’t fix it.

 - Generators: When power failures last for several days, you may need a generator to keep you up and running.
+Finding the best generators for your needs starts with thinking about power output capabilities, fuel sources, and the wattages required for appliances or tools.

 - Pressure Washers: If there was flooding during the storm, a pressure washer can help remove mud and dirt.
+Pressure washers make deep cleaning jobs easy.
+They let the water do the heavy work.
+A power washer can do heavy cleaning in half the time on all your deep set-in outdoor grime.

 It is imperative to use all equipment safely.
 If you need help clearing up after a storm, make sure you follow instructions regarding appropriate gear and procedures.
 Whether you are looking for equipment to suit your needs or have questions concerning availability, don’t hesitate to contact Rentalex at (813)971-9990.